Universal Representation of Generalized Convex Functions and their Gradients: Related Work

-As discussed in Section V, this problem disappears when the functions(and their limits) are convex. \cite{chaudhari2024gradient} uses this fact to construct universal approximators for gradients of convex functions.

-\cite{richter2021input} and \cite{lorraine2024jacnet} pursue a different approach by parameterizing the second derivative (the symmetric positive definite Hessian) and integrating it via neural ordinary differential equations \cite{chen2018neural}.
+These problems make UAP results for gradients less common and much harder to obtain.
+As discussed in Section~\ref{sec:method}, this difficulty disappears when the functions (and their limits) are convex; \citet{chaudhari2024gradient} uses this fact to construct universal approximators for gradients of convex functions. \citet{richter2021input} and \citet{lorraine2024jacnet} pursue a different approach by parameterizing the second derivative (the symmetric positive definite Hessian) and integrating it via neural ordinary differential equations \citet{chen2018neural}.

-The above parameterizations of convex functions and their gradients can be used whenever the objective depends on a convex function or its gradient.
-A growing literature leverages these ideas to solve optimization problems in various domains \cite{chen2018optimal, huang2020convex, makkuva2020optimal, alvarez2021optimizing}.
+On the practical side, such parameterizations are routinely used to learn convex objects end-to-end: (i) convex potentials whose gradients yield transport maps or Wasserstein barycenters \citep{makkuva2020optimal, fan2020scalable}; (ii) convex value/energy functions embedded in model-based control and optimization loops \citep{chen2018optimal}; (iii) convex potentials that parameterize generative flows grounded in optimal transport \citep{huang2020convex}; and (iv) convex functionals over probability measures optimized directly \citep{alvarez2021optimizing}.
+In these setups, "finding something convex" is the goal by design, making ICNNs and related architectures a natural fit.
+Complementarily, differentiable convex optimization layers embed convex programs within networks, enabling end-to-end training with convex structure \citep{amos2017optnet, agrawal2019differentiable}, and differentiable MPC implements convex optimization-based control policies in a learnable manner \citep{amos2018dmpc}.
+More broadly, deep declarative networks provide a unifying view of embedding optimization problems as differentiable layers \citep{campbell2020ddn}.

-Generalized convex functions have received attention over the past 50 years.
-For surveys, see \cite{van1993theory, pallaschke2013foundations, singer1997abstract, rubinov2013abstract}.
-These functions are ubiquitous in many areas of applied mathematics, particularly in optimal transport theory and mathematical economics.
-After introducing GCFs in Section III, we will showcase some of their applications in Section IV.
-While there has been substantial work on parameterizations of convex functions and their gradients, very little has been done for GCFs.
-This paper aims to fill this gap by providing analogous results for parameterization and approximation of GCFs.
+In contrast to convexity, computational aspects of generalized convexity remain less explored.
+For surveys of the mathematical theory, see \citet{van1993theory, pallaschke2013foundations, singer1997abstract, rubinov2013abstract}.
+GCFs are ubiquitous in many areas of applied mathematics, particularly in optimal transport, matching, and game theory.
+After introducing GCFs in Section~\ref{sec:background}, we showcase some of their applications in Section~\ref{sec:applications}.
+While there has been substantial work on parameterizations of convex functions and their gradients, far less has been done for GCFs.
+We provide analogous results for parameterization and approximation of GCFs, and establish universal approximation guarantees for generalized convex functions and their gradients (Theorems~\ref{fc-density} and~\ref{nablafc-density}).